 Talk to someone now.
-Call the Samaritans on 116 123.
+Call us free on 0800 038 5300, any time day or night.
 If you or someone else is in immediate danger call 999.

 The campaign against living miserably (CALM) is specifically for men.
 The service is open 7 days a week, from 5pm to midnight.

 SHOUT has a 24/7 text service for anyone who is in a crisis.
 Text 85258.

 Valued Lives offer a crisis service that can support you if you are experiencing mental or emotional distress.
 They use social interventions to support you to break down the things that are causing stress, and begin to move forward in manageable steps.

 If you are concerned that someone is feeling suicidal, they have already made an attempt at suicide, or they have told you that they are intending to end their life and they are in immediate danger then you should call 999.